 The next day, out in a boat, my first dog-tooth tuna grabbed my lure, and gave me a brief demonstration of their power.
 Coral cut short that demonstration, but there was more to come.
 More lures, more fish, more coral, but not always.
 New definitions for the power of these fish.
 Doggies, giant Giant trevally, and more.

 Then there are the very special times.
-Sitting in the tinny, so close to the native-bush clad cliffs, that the birds can be seen in as they sing.
+Sitting in the tinny, so close to the native-bush clad cliffs, that the birds can be seen in the trees as they sing.
 The water skating calm, the sun slinking down over the hills.
 A few fish come to the boat, none big, but enough for a feed.
 Food for a round fat happy tummy, food for the soul.

 Heaven?
 Maybe.
 Perhaps paradise enough to explain the lunacy, enough for me anyway.
 But then, I am no economist, thank heaven.